-Skills Gained in an Industrial Engineering Program
+Skills Gained With a Industrial Engineering Degree

 Industrial engineers need a diverse skill set, including a unique combination of theoretical and practical knowledge, to improve efficiency in production processes.
 For example, they must analyze supply chains and other process flows, confer with clients and customers to learn more about their needs and specifications, and educate workers on new policies or technologies.

 - Critical Thinking

-- Industrial engineers solve problems related to waste and inefficiency.
+Industrial engineers solve problems related to waste and inefficiency.
 For instance, they may redesign the layout of an assembly line to allow for faster or safer production.
 To do so, they need to identify the strengths and weaknesses of various systems and processes, as well as predict how a change in one program might affect others.
 They must generate alternative solutions, evaluate those new approaches, and refine their work through an iterative process.

-- To analyze and design industrial systems, engineers need a firm understanding of calculus, trigonometry, statistics, and other advanced mathematical subjects.
+To analyze and design industrial systems, engineers need a firm understanding of calculus, trigonometry, statistics, and other advanced mathematical subjects.
 While industrial engineering programs often include coursework in areas like quantitative and qualitative analysis, aspiring engineers should strongly consider taking several math and physics courses during high school.